vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_esxi.md

   * The VM Network is present
   * You can use a nested ESXi host for this example
 * Verify that the ESXi host meets the requirements in [Environment Prerequisites for VCH Deployment](vic_installation_prereqs.md).
+* Make sure that the correct firewall port is open on the ESXi host.
+For information about how to open ports on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.md).
 * Familiarize yourself with the vSphere Integrated Containers Engine binaries, as described in [Contents of the vSphere Integrated Containers Engine Binaries](contents_of_vic_binaries.md).
 * Familiarize yourself with the options of the `vic-machine create` command described in [VCH Deployment Options](vch_installer_options.md).